IBM/maximo-labs/MkDocs/edc_8.11/docs/monitor_devices.md

 Click on `Add device type`:
 ![Add device type](/img/edc_8.11/monitor_devices_04.png)</br></br>

-Select `Empty template` as this will create the new version of the device type and click `Next`:
+Select `Basic template` as this will create the new version of the device type and click `Next`:
 ![Empty template](/img/edc_8.11/monitor_devices_05.png)</br></br>

 Define the Device type name as `VariableFrequencyDrives` (*exactly like this*), give it a description and press `Create`: